JuiceFV/tinder_bot/README.md

   from werkzeug import cached_property
   ImportError: cannot import name 'cached_property' from 'werkzeug' (D:\GitHub\tb\env\lib\site-packages\werkzeug\__init__.py)
   ```
-  To fix it you have to follow this path
+  To fix this issue you have to follow this path

   <details>
   <summary>Windows</summary>